-10 Days / 9 Nights Masai Mara Migration Safari
+10 Days Masai Mara Migration Safaris

-10 Days Masai Mara Migration Safari Overview
+10 Days Masai Mara Migration Safaris Overview

 Masai Mara Migration Safari is the Most Picturesque Encounters

-Day 01 Masai Mara Migration Safari: Nairobi-The Stanley Hotel
+Day 01: Nairobi-The Stanley Hotel

-Our safari begins with the thrill of overnight game viewing in the comfort of a Tree Hotel The lush hills of Aberdare National Park are covered by Kenya's densest forest and form the eastern flank of the Great Rift Valley.
+10 Days Masai Mara Migration Safaris in Kenya begins with the thrill of overnight game viewing in the comfort of a Tree Hotel The lush hills of Aberdare National Park are covered by Kenya's densest forest and form the eastern flank of the Great Rift Valley.
 Outside the park itself we pass many ranches, coffee plantations and early European settlements.
 We leave our main luggage at the base hotel and continue with just our overnight bags to one of the famous "tree hotels", deep in the Aberdares Forest.
 On our journey to our lodge we hope to see typical forest-dwelling animals such as the black and white Colobus Monkeys.
 A special feature of the lodge where we stay is the floodlit watering hole where we can watch from the lodge itself throughout the night as a great variety of animals come down to drink.
 Different species of animals are active during the night compared with during the day and many shy species such as rhinos will only approach the lodge at night.
 It is fascinating to watch their behavior around the watering hole as they take turns in drinking from the watering hole and eating the salt which is put out for them at the 'salt lick'.
 In the morning we hope to have spectacular views towards jagged outline of Mount Kenya.
 There is also excellent bird watching from the lodge terrace into the surrounding trees.
 Overnight at the Treetops Lodge.
 Breakfast, Lunch & Dinner.

-Day 03 Masai Mara Migration Safaris: Aberdares-Samburu Wilderness Lodge
+Day 03: Aberdares-Samburu Wilderness Lodge

-Day 04 Masai Mara Migration Safari: Samburu Game Lodge Wilderness Lodge
+Day 04: Samburu Game Lodge Wilderness Lodge

 Early morning and afternoon game drives in Samburu Game Reserve, which covers 40 square miles (104 square kilometres).Ololokwe Table Mountain forms a dramatic backdrop to our game viewing today.
 In Samburu we are sure to see elephants, warthogs and buffalo, which can be seen in many of Kenya's parks, but we should also see animals not found in other areas.
 These include the Grevy's Zebra, which has much narrower and more numerous stripes than the common (Burchell's) zebra..
 Samburu is also home to the third of Kenya's giraffe species – the Reticulated Giraffe.
 This is also our best chance to see the blue-legged Somali Ostrich , the long-necked Gerenuk gazelle and the straight-horned Beisa Oryx antelope.
 Down by the river we hope to see crocodiles and hippos, as well as many beautiful birds.
 Second of 2 nights in Samburu.
 Samburu Game Lodge.
 Breakfast, Lunch & Dinner.

 The abundance of these birds is due to the alkaline mineral salts in the water, which support vast blooms of the blue-green algae and diatoms on which the flamingoes feed.
 As well as seeing many large game animals such as Zebras, Elephants and Gazelles, this is one of our best chances of seeing Rhinos.
 These highly endangered animals are the second largest land animals in the world.
 Lake Nakuru National Park was the first place in Kenya selected as a Rhino reserve.
 Here is one of the few places where we can see Rothschild's giraffes.
-Overnight at the Lake Nakuru Lodge.
+Overnight at Lake Nakuru Lodge.
 Breakfast, Lunch & Dinner.

-After a morning game drive, we leave for the Masai Mara located further south into the Great Rift Valley.
+After a morning game drive, we leave for Masai Mara Migration located further south into the Great Rift Valley.
 The Valley floor in Kenya is studded with volcanoes and seven lakes.
 These lakes fluctuate greatly in size according to the quality of the rains during the monsoons each year, sometimes drying up altogether.
 Driving south along the Great Rift Valley we come to Lake Naivasha.
 Even though this lake is on the floor of the Valley, it is still situated at about 6,200 feet (1,890m) above sea level.
 Naivasha presents a mystery – even though the lake has no apparent outflows, its waters are fresh.

 The other lakes of the Valley also have only one way of losing water, by evaporation, but they are very alkaline.
 Because it is one of the largest sources of fresh water in Kenya, Lake Naivasha attracts a huge variety of birds in large numbers.
 It is a bird-watchers' paradise.
 After lunch, we make our way to Kenya's premier wildlife park – the Masai Mara.
 This is the northern section of the Serengeti Plain, which is home to the greatest concentration of game animals in the world.
 First of 3 nights in the Masai Mara.
 Sarova Mara Tented Camp.
 Breakfast, Lunch & Dinner.

-Day 08 Masai Mara Migration Safari: Masai Mara Game Reserve (West)
+Day 08: Masai Mara Game Reserve (West)

 The vast, open grasslands of the Serengeti-Mara are home to over 3 million large mammals.
 These include over 1.4 million wildebeest, which migrate in an enormous, straggling herd each year between the southern part of the Serengeti to the northern part and back again.
 With them move other herbivores such as gazelles and zebra, also looking for the best grass.
 Along the way they provide food for big predators such as lions, leopards and cheetahs.
 Here we learn about and see first hand the intricate web of dependency that binds the different species together.
 Each animal has adapted to its own niche and to the other animals that surround it.
 Here we see Nature at its most subtle and, sometimes, most cruel as each animal struggles to survive and reproduce.
 On our morning and afternoon game drives in the Masai Mara we have a very good chance of seeing all the major Plain animals including Lions, Leopards, Buffalos, Elephants, Rhinos, Hyenas, Cheetahs, Jackal, Warthog and many species of Antelopes.
 Second night of 3 nights in the Masai Mara.
 Mara Serena Lodge.
 Breakfast, Lunch & Dinner.

-Day 09 Masai Mara Migration Safari: Masai Mara Game Reserve (West)
+Day 09: Masai Mara Game Reserve (West)

-We continue to explore this miraculous area on our morning and afternoon game drives.
+The 10 Days Masai Mara Migration Safaris in Kenya will continue to explore this miraculous area on our morning and afternoon game drives.
 This open grassland is home to almost every species of East African wildlife including Lions, Elephants, Rhinos, Buffaloes, Wildebeests, Gazelles, and Zebras.
 This is one of the most spectacular sights in the world.
-Today we also encounter and learn about the Masai, a proud tribal people struggling to preserve their traditions in the face of modernization.
+Today we also encounter and learn about the Masai tribe, a proud tribal people struggling to preserve their traditions in the face of modernization.
 At sunset we will visit a section of the Mara River where we hope to see many Hippos.
-Third night of 3 nights in the Masai Mara.
+Third night of 3 nights in the Masai Mara Migration Safari in Kenya.
 Mara Serena Lodge.
 Breakfast, Lunch & Dinner

-Day 10 Masai Mara Migration Safari: Drive Back To Nairobi and Depart
+Day 10: Drive Back To Nairobi and Depart